george-labs/george-backend-hiring/docs/assumptions.md

    //  Outputer -> the class responsible for output the data

 ### Session 2:
 Note: Validation will be omited due to wrong understanding.
 The program will paste for the user the inital text: `Enter text: `

+### Session 3:
+New Requirements:
+1. Store a file with stop words
+2. Filter out those words from counting

+Potential improvements in data layer:
+// 1.
+Create dao (with local cash) -> StopWordsRepository just once and then will cash the value
+// 2. the filter StopWordsFilter will dao.